awslabs/data-on-eks/gen-ai/inference/vllm-llama3.1-405b-trn1/README.md

 - Visit the [Meta website](https://llama.meta.com/) and download the Llama 3.1 405B model.
 - Upload the downloaded model and its weights to your own S3 bucket.

-### 1.1 Modify the "config.json" and update the rope scaling as follows

-After downloading the model, you need to modify the config.json file to update the RoPE (Rotary Positional Embedding) scaling as follows and upload it to s3:

-        "rope_scaling": {
-          "factor": 8.0,
-          "type": "linear"
-        },

 ## 2. Copy Model weights from S3 to Trn1 SSD Disks